Skip to content

 • Run the BYOK runtime injection tests: node --no-warnings --experimental-sqlite --experimental-strip-types --test tests/byok-runtime-injection.test.ts tests/byok-boundary-regression.test.ts.

-• Run gateway renderer tests after pnpm --filter @open-cowork/gateway build: node --no-warnings --experimental-strip-types --test apps/gateway/src/event-renderer.test.ts.
+• Run gateway renderer tests after pnpm --filter @open-cowork/channel-gateway build: node --no-warnings --experimental-strip-types --test apps/channel-gateway/src/event-renderer.test.ts.